THIS DATE IN HISTORY: Nov. 18

 1926: Detroit's new NHL franchise, known as the Cougars, plays its first game but loses 2-0 to the Boston Bruins.

 Duke Keats scores an early goal and sets up one by Archie Briden to give Boston a two-goal lead before the game is three minutes old.
-Those are the only shots to get past Detroit goaltender Herb Stuart, but Bruins goalie Charles Stewart makes 21 saves for the shutout.
+Those are the only shots to get past Detroit goalie Herb Stuart, but Bruins's Charles Stewart makes 21 saves for the shutout.

 On the same night, the Montreal Canadiens make the Forum their permanent home, though they lose 2-1 to the Ottawa Senators.
 The Forum remains their home for 70 years.

 1977: Hours after signing with the Detroit Red Wings, center Vaclav Nedomansky has three assists in his first NHL game, a 5-3 loss to the Atlanta Flames at the Omni.
-Nedomansky defects from Czechoslovakia in 1974, and plays with the Toronto Toros and Birmingham Bulls of the World Hockey Association before joining the Red Wings as a free agent.
+Nedomansky, a native of Czechoslovakia, becomes the first player to defect from Eastern Europe and play professionally in North America in 1974; he plays with the Toronto Toros and Birmingham Bulls of the World Hockey Association before joining the Red Wings as a free agent.
+Nedomansky is inducted into the Hockey Hall of Fame in 2019.

-1979: The Vancouver Canucks defeat the Canadiens 5-2 at Pacific Coliseum for their first home victory against Montreal since entering the League in 1970.
+1979: The Vancouver Canucks defeat the Canadiens 5-2 at Pacific Coliseum for their first home victory against Montreal since entering the NHL in 1970.
 Glen Hanlon makes 34 saves.
-The victory ends Vancouver's streak of 21 home games (0-15-6) without a win against the Canadiens.
+The victory ends Vancouver's streak of 21 home games (0-15 with six ties) without a win against the Canadiens.

 1991: Mark Recchi, a 2017 inductee into the Hockey Hall of Fame, has a six-point game, including his first NHL hat trick, to help the Pittsburgh Penguins defeat the Quebec Nordiques 7-3 at Le Colisee.
 Kevin Stevens also scores three goals for the Penguins.